IsaiahJTurner/ZallChat/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+#Copyright Stuff
+Icons made by [Daniel Bruce](http://www.danielbruce.se "Daniel Bruce") from [www.flaticon.com](http://www.flaticon.com "Flaticon") is licensed by [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")